AshwinDeshpande96/Speech-Generation/README.md

 *  jqadams's  8 speeches
 *  jackson's  26 speeches

 I initially tried using Lyndon B. Johnson's speeches as it has 71 speeches(With 71 individual .txt files).
 I concatenated these 71 files into a single .txt file.
 This summed up to a 2.46MM words and a vocabulary size of 9806.
 Developing a Speech Generator on this requires huge amount of memory.
 I tried executing on Google Colaboratory which provides 12GB VRAM on Google's NVIDIA K80 powered GPU runtime.
-Memory was insufficient for computing the embedding vector because this vector will be of size (2.46MM x 9806).
+Memory was insufficient for computing the one-hot vector because this vector will be of size (2.46MM x 9806).

 Hence, I am using Abraham Lincoln's speeches with 15 text files.
 Concatenating these 15 speeches gives 1.01M words and a vocabulary size of |V| = 6308.
 Although this succeeded in obtaining the one-hot vector, it consumed a substantial portion of the memory.
-NLTK library for Lemmatization and Stemming is a handy tool to trim the vocabulary.
+NLTK library for Lemmatization and Stemming is a handy tool for pruning the vocabulary.

 Furthermore, after data pre-processing the Vanilla LSTM Model has a bottleneck at the Softmax Layer (Output Layer) due its size: O(|V|) and slows down training.
 This can addressed using different variations of Softmax Layer and different Output Layers altogether.
 Following are the Papers that help in this area.
 * Strategies for Training Large Vocabulary Neural Language Models - (Chen, Grangier, Auli - 2015)